top of page

 Is kimchi always very spicy?

 No. Some kimchi is mild, and baek kimchi is a non-spicy white kimchi made without red pepper flakes.
+If you are nervous about heat, mild kimchi or baek kimchi is the safest place to start.

 What is geotjeori?